 We start enthusiastic but get overwhelmed, start procrastinating and panicking and that’s when things start falling through the cracks.

 And instead of reviewing our results and changing strategies, we simply work harder and in the process we neglect our health, relationships and sanity.
-And we end a quarter or a year, disappointed that despite all our effort and sacrifice, we haven’t reached our goals!
+Then we end the quarter or a year, disappointed that despite all our effort and sacrifice, we haven’t reached our goals!

-But we set ourselves up for failure from the start when we decided to climb more than one peaks at a time.
+But we set ourselves up for failure from the start when we decided to climb more than one peak at a time.

 HOW TO DO THIS BETTER

 #1 BE CLEAR ABOUT WHERE YOU’RE GOING